mab253/designII-fall2022/assignments/async-week.md

 ## Github response (🐱 Github)

 I will be creating pull requests in order to start a comment chain with a few questions or comments per student branch on Github.
 Please respond to the comments and questions before the start of next class.
-More info here!
+[Detailed instructions here!](https://github.com/mab253/designII-fall2022/blob/main/assignments/github-comments.md) *If Github is new to you, please ask questions about this assignment on Discord after you play around looking for comments.*

 ## work on Prototype Plan #2